astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 0&0&0&r^2\sin^2{\theta}
 \end{bmatrix}
 ```
-The term $r_s$ depends on the mass of the object, so if you set
+The term $r_s$ depends on the mass of the object, so if you set the
-the mass to zero, then the first two diagonal terms reduce to $\pm 1$,
+mass to zero, then the first two diagonal terms reduce to $\pm 1$, and
-and the space is flat (the last two diagonal terms are
+the space is flat (the last two diagonal terms are how you write flat
-how you write flat space in spherical coordinates).
-Spacetime with
+space in spherical coordinates).
+Spacetime with nothing in it is
-nothing in it is flat.
-Furthermore, if $r\gg r_s$, that means you
+flat.
+Furthermore, if $r\gg r_s$, that means you are considering
-are considering space very far from the massive object, and the
+space very far from the massive object, and the first two diagonal
-first two diagonal terms *also* approach $\pm 1$, so the spacetime
+terms *also* approach $\pm 1$, so the spacetime is approximately flat
-is approximately flat far from any object (where spacetime is basically
+far from any object (where spacetime is basically empty).
+However,
-empty).
-This will be explored more in [Chapter 14](chGRapp).

-However, where it gets weird is as $r$ approaches $r_s$, the terms
+where it gets weird is as $r$ approaches $r_s$, the terms deviate from
-deviate from $\pm 1$, indicating curved spacetime.
-If $r=r_s$, you
+$\pm 1$, indicating curved spacetime.
+If $r=r_s$, you can see that
-can see that the second diagonal term blows up, because there's a zero
+the second diagonal term blows up, because there's a zero in the
-in the denominator.
+denominator.
 This is the event horizon of a black hole.

 As you might guess from the last example, the metric becomes the
 foundation of General Relativity -- the most important equation in GR